tensorflow/tensorflow/tensorflow/docs_src/deploy/hadoop.md

     export KRB5CCNAME=/tmp/krb5cc_10002
     ```

+If you want TensorFlow to access HDFS as a specific HDFS user, the following environment
+variable must be set:

+*   **HADOOP_USER_NAME**: HDFS user TensorFlow will perform operations on the file system.
+You can
+    export this environment variable by running:

+    ```shell
+    export HADOOP_USER_NAME=hdfs_user
+    ```

 If you are running @{$distributed$Distributed TensorFlow}, then all
 workers must have the environment variables set and Hadoop installed.